We don’t support this browser anymore.

 It's important to flag now, the Marketing business is extremely complex with a lot of moving parts.
 Investors should be aware of the risk that brings.

-Glencore has one of the highest copper exposures compared to peers, and with plans for the coal portfolio taking shape we think the future looks brighter than it has for some time.
-But the latter still has execution risk and markets are likely to adopt a wait and see mentality until the deal is done.
+Glencore has one of the highest copper exposures compared to peers, and with a clear plan in place for the coal portfolio, we think the future looks brighter than it has for some time.
 We must note recent bribery and market manipulation charges and there's work needed to restore investor confidence in this regard.

 Environmental, social and governance (ESG) risk